VitorCora/FileStorageScanning/Storage/AccountScanner/Readme.md

 # FileStorageScanning

-# Second Architecture
+# New Architecture

-Utilizing Cloud One/Vision One Account achitecture
+Utilizing Cloud Vision One Account achitecture

 In this scenario we will be using a Prefixes (folder strucutre) in the Landing Bucket, this structure can be leveraged for scanning decision.